Banana and Cacao Pre-Workout Smoothie Recipe

 I recommend 1 cup of coconut milk, diluted with 1 cup of water for more of the thermogenic effects of coconut’s medium chain triglycerides.

 You can also use hemp milk, almond or hazelnut milk, coconut water or organic cow’s milk (if you tolerate it well).
-Conventional feedlot dairy milk and soy milk aren’t recommended from a health perspective.
+Conventional feedlot dairy milk and soy milk aren’t recommended from a wellness perspective.

 - 1 ripe banana.